“Tú y Las Nubes” (You and the Clouds) by José Alfredo Jiménez, English translation of lyrics

 And today my eyes also do the same.

-Continue reading ““La Derrota” by Vicente Fernández, English translation of lyrics”
+Continue reading ““La Derrota” (The Great Fall) by Vicente Fernández, English translation”

-“Amanecí en Tus Brazos” by José Alfredo Jiménez, English translation of lyrics
+“Amanecí en Tus Brazos” (I Woke Up in Your Arms) by José Alfredo Jiménez, English translation

 Country: Mexico